shailesh2867/cs50p-project/README.md

 # Project title: "Guess it!"

 ## Project Description
 This game, written in Python, is a quiz that asks the user to guess a number between 1 and 20.
 It counts the attempts made to get a correct answer and prints the result, along with the grade awarded.
+Time taken to guess the correct answer in seconds is also displayed.

 ## Project Explanation
-"Guess it" is an interactive Python command-line game developed as my final project for CS50P.
+"Guess it" is an interactive Python command-line game developed as my final project for CS50P as per the instructions given.
 User(the player) is asked to guess a randomly generated number by system between 1 and 20, receiving feedback on whether their guess is lower than the number  or higher than the number.
 The game tracks attempts and awards a performance rating with stars based on guess efficiency.
 Built with object-oriented principles, it uses pyfiglet for an ASCII art title and includes a robust test suite to ensure functionality.
 The project demonstrates input validation, error handling, and modular design, meeting CS50P's requirements for a well-tested, user-friendly program.

 ## How to run the program
 - install dependencies: `$ pip install -r requirements.txt`
 - Run program: `$ python project.py`
 - Test program: "$ pytest test_project.py

+## Libraries used
+- pyfiglet (external)
+- random   (inbuilt)
+- datetime (inbuilt)

 ## Detailed Description
 This game challenges players to guess a number between 1 and 20, randomly selected by the program.
 Key features include: